-And similarly, despite its focus on titillation, Game of Thrones has more, and more varied and interesting, female characters than I have ever seen in a fictional version of the Middle Ages.
-And while it is certainly assailable from a feminist perspective for objectifying women (so much so that it has coined the term ‘sexposition’), it does eschew some of the old clichés where women are only relegated to evil queens and passive love interests.
-Catelyn, Cersei, Margaery, Sansa, Arya, Brienne, Daenerys, Shae and more; these are rich and complex women with compelling stories to tell.
-And while Game of Thrones is not strictly medieval, it is recognizably so– as are the stories of its women.
+And similarly, despite its intense focus on titillation, Game of Thrones has more, and more varied and interesting female characters than I have ever seen in a fictional version of the Middle Ages.
+While it is certainly assailable from a feminist perspective for objectifying women (so much so that it has coined the term ‘sexposition’), it does eschew some of the old clichés where women are only relegated to evil queens and passive love interests.
+Catelyn, Cersei, Margaery, Sansa, Arya, Brienne, Daenerys, Shae and more; these are complex women with rich, compelling stories to tell.
+And while Game of Thrones is not strictly medieval, it is recognizably so—as are the stories of its women.

 Since Game of Thrones is the most popular show on television at the moment it is sure to spawn imitators.
 We can only hope that they learn the right lessons from it.

-In short, give us more medieval women, Hollywood. ideally ones that you don’t make take their clothes off just to get out attention.
-When it comes to passing something as simple as the Bechdel test, it should be more surprising when a historical story doesn’t pass than when it does.© Copyright 2014 Paul B. Sturtevant, All rights Reserved.
-Written For: The Public Medievalist
+In short, give us more medieval women, Hollywood.
+Ideally ones that you don’t force to take their clothes off to get the viewers’ attention.
+When it comes to passing something as simple as the Bechdel test, it should be more surprising when a historical story doesn’t pass than when it does.